GYUHO Lee © 2026

 Design Objective

-Streamline DAAD’s complex admission workflow into a clear, user-friendly interaction model.
+Streamline the German application landscape into a clear, user-friendly interaction model.

 Data Principle